olgazju/ml_camp_2023/midterm_project/README.md

 ### 2. **Build the Docker Image**

 - Open a terminal.
-- Navigate to the project root directory.
+- Navigate to the project root directory midterm_project.
 - Run the following command to build `movie-success` Docker image:

 ```bash